rehierl/node-tree-outliner/3-basic-design/3-7-1-extensions.md

 # Design - extending the default definitions

-The focus of the following considerations is not to define new types of nodes, but to investigate those options which allow to deviate from the default definitions.
+The focus of the following considerations is not to define new types of nodes, but to investigate those options which allow to extend the default definitions.
 Hence, the first step is to take a look at those aspects which can be altered while maintaining consistency with the default definitions.
-These options, if any, then allow to extend the definition of sectioning nodes by certain modifiers.
+These options, then allow to extend the definition of sectioning nodes by certain modifiers.

-Note that it must be possible to transform any description of a tree, which makes use of extended definitions, into an equivalent description of a tree that is solely based upon the strict definitions.
+Note that it must be possible to transform any description of a tree, which makes use of extended definitions, into an equivalent description of a tree that is solely based upon the default definitions.
 Put differently, for each extended description, there must exist a semantically equivalent default description.

 **TODO**
-would that be an argument against closing a type-1 section? - don't allow to close a type-1 section if equivalent transformations are not possible? -
+would that be an argument against closing a type-1 section? - don't allow to close a type-1 section as it deviates from the default case? - transformations are not possible? -

 <!-- ======================================================================= -->
 ## available options

-> options when entering a sectioning node
+> option 1) when entering a sectioning node's enter event

 When a sectioning node is being entered, an algorithm has in principle knowledge of all those nodes that it has already visited.
 Because of that, it knows about